 Volunteers are expected to always be prompt and on time in reporting for their assignment.
 Being late may inconvenience those who are counting on your presence.
 If unforeseen circumstances make you late, please notify your supervisor in advance.
 For those times when you are ill and unable to work, call your department as early in the day as possible.
 Failure to appear for a shift without notifying your department may result in your dismissal from the volunteer program.

 Many positions require a pre-placement background and drug screening.
 The City will exercise appropriate care in the placement of volunteers into positions serving minors, the elderly or the frail, and individuals with disabilities.
 Volunteers who do not agree to the required screening may be refused assignment.

 The City complies with all copyright laws for software programs installed and used on City owned computers.
 Volunteers are expected to adhere to the City's policy, which includes prohibiting the use of unauthorized copies of software on City computers; prohibiting the installation of software on City computers that was not purchased through appropriate City policies; and understanding that all computers, software and computer information are City property.
 Therefore, all who use City computers cannot assume any right to privacy in such use.

-Volunteers who do not adhere to the rules, policies and regulations of the City, or fall to perform their assignments satisfactorily, are subject to dismissal.
-A volunteer may be dismissed at any time with or without case.
-The city reserves the right to request that a volunteer leave immediately if circumstances warrant such action.
+Volunteers who do not adhere to the rules, policies and regulations of the City, or fail to perform their assignments satisfactorily, are subject to dismissal.
+A volunteer may be dismissed at any time with or without cause.
+The City reserves the right to request that a volunteer leave immediately if circumstances warrant such action.

 - Drugs and Alcohol